What is data scraping?

 How is web scraping mitigated?

 Efforts can be made to limit the amount of web scraping that can occur.
-There are 3 primary methods of limiting exposure to data scraping efforts:
+Here are 3 methods of limiting exposure to data scraping efforts:

 - Rate limit requests - for a human visitor clicking through a series of webpages on a website, the speed of interaction with the website is fairly predictable; you’ll never have a human browsing 100 webpages a second, for example.
 Computers, on the other hand, can make requests orders of magnitude faster than a human, and novice data scrapers may use unthrottled scraping techniques to attempt to scrape an entire website very quickly.
 By rate limiting the maximum number of requests a particular IP address is able to make over a given window of time, websites are able to protect themselves from exploitative requests and limit the amount of data scraping that can occur within a certain window.

-- Modify HTML markup at regular intervals - data scraping software relies on consistent formatting in order to effectively traverse website content and parse out and save useful data.
+- Modify HTML markup at regular intervals - data scraping bots rely on consistent formatting in order to effectively traverse website content and parse out and save useful data.
 One method of interrupting this workflow is to regularly change elements of the HTML markup so that consistent scraping becomes more complicated.
 By nesting HTML elements, or changing other aspects of the markup, simple data scraping efforts will be hindered or thwarted.
-For some websites, each time a webpage is rendered some form of content protection modifications are randomized and implemented, while others will change up their website occasionally to prevent longer-term data scraping efforts.
+For some websites, each time a webpage is rendered, some form of content protection modifications are randomized and implemented.
+Other websites will change up their markup code occasionally to prevent longer-term data scraping efforts.

 Another less common method of mitigation calls for embedding content inside media objects like images.
 Because the content does not exist in a string of characters, copying the content is far more complex, requiring optical character recognition (OCR) to pull the data from an image file.
-This can also provide a hindrance to web users who need to copy content such as an address or phone number off a website instead of memorize or retyping it.
+But this can also hinder web users who need to copy content such as an address or phone number off a website instead of memorizing or retyping it.

-*A headless browser is a type of web browser much like Chrome or Firefox, but it doesn’t have a visual user interface by default, allowing it to move much faster than a typical web browser.
+*A headless browser is a type of web browser, much like Chrome or Firefox, but it doesn’t have a visual user interface by default, allowing it to move much faster than a typical web browser.
 By essentially running at the level of a command line, a headless browser is able to avoid rendering entire web applications.
-Data scrapers write scripts to use headless browsers to request data more quickly, as there is no human viewing each page being scraped.
+Data scrapers write bots that use headless browsers to request data more quickly, as there is no human viewing each page being scraped.